 - Students who receive transfer credit require a reduced number of credits at Douglas College to qualify for a credential.

-- Students may transfer a maximum of 75 percent of the credits required for a Douglas College diploma, certificate or citation.
+- Students may transfer a portion of the credits required for a Douglas College diploma or certificate.
 Transfer credits are entered on a student's permanent record.

 - To receive transfer credit, students must submit an official transcript with their Application for Admission or Readmission along with a Transfer Credit Request form.
 A detailed course outline may also be required before credit can be evaluated.